 Solution

-It is safe to shoot after the arrow’s nock is seated correctly.
+It is only safe to fire the crossbow once the arrow’s nock has been securely seated.

 Solution